 When you hire PARRIS, our firm will secure expert witnesses to examine the scene and photographs, gather evidence, and reconstruct the accident.
 Our investigation prevents insurance companies from misrepresenting your accident, injuries, or character to reduce your recovery amount.

 Most importantly, we know how difficult the period after an accident can be.
 Our firm is committed to putting clients’ interests first—we inform you of your options, carefully prepare your case for trial, and keep you updated at every step of the process.

 In addition, we don’t charge any up-front fees for our services.
 Our attorneys work on contingency, meaning that we only get paid if we recover the compensation you need.
 With PARRIS, you pay no fees until you win.

 After your accident, don’t let insurance companies give you the runaround.
-Call PARRIS Law Firm and secure the representation you need to restore your life.
+Call our bad faith insurance attorneys in Lancaster, CA at PARRIS Law Firm and secure the representation you need to restore your life.

 Personal injury is a legal term for an injury to the body, mind, or emotions caused by another.
 It covers an expansive array of case types.